K-1 Processing in 2026: A Landscape Analysis

 Disadvantages:

-- Format-specific.
+- New formats require development.
 Each form layout requires a dedicated parser.
-Non-standard or custom forms need new parser development.

 Comparison summary

-| Factor | Manual | Offshore | ML (K1x) | Deterministic (K1Manager) |
+| Factor | Manual | Offshore | ML-based | Deterministic (K1Manager) |

 |---|---|---|---|---|

-| Accuracy | Variable (human error) | Variable | High with review | 99%+ on supported formats |
+| Accuracy | Variable (human error) | Variable | High with tuning | 99%+ on supported formats |

-| Review required | Full | Full | Partial (low-confidence) | Minimal |
+| Review required | Full | Full | Varies | Targeted |

 | Scalability | Linear cost | Sub-linear cost | Good | Excellent |